maneatingape/advent-of-code-rust/README.md

 Benchmarks are measured using the built-in `cargo bench` tool run on an Apple M2 Max.
 All 125 solutions from 2022 to 2019 and also 2015 complete sequentially in **430 milliseconds**.
-Interestingly 82% of the total time is just 3 days!
+Interestingly 82% of the total time is spent on just 3 solutions.
 Performance is reasonable even on older hardware, for example a 2011 MacBook Pro with an [Intel i7-2720QM](https://ark.intel.com/content/www/us/en/ark/products/50067/intel-core-i72720qm-processor-6m-cache-up-to-3-30-ghz.html) processor takes 83 milliseconds to run the 50 solutions from 2022 to 2021.